 The Court finds that Respondents are not presently responsible and that debarment is warranted in this case.
-Considering the seriousness of Respondents' acts and omissions weighed against the fact that Respondents have been suspended since September 10, 2010, I recommend that a period of debarment be ordered for two years beginning on July 1, 2011, the date when the Debarring Official referred this case to the Office of Hearings and Appeals for fact-finding.
+Considering the seriousness of Respondents' acts and omissions, I recommend that a period of debarment be ordered for two years beginning on July 1, 2011, the date when the Debarring Official referred this case to the Office of Hearings and Appeals for fact-finding.